 Mayflower or trailing arbutus (Epigaea repens) is much beloved for its fragrant flowers, which bloom early in spring.
 This species adorns the top banner of our website, and we chose it for many reasons.
 It grows throughout the Commonwealth and was selected a century ago to be our state flower.
 Beautiful, small but tough in its own way, it was also used medicinally by Native Americans.
 Its history, winding from relative abundance, to threatened status, and now legal protection, is emblematic of the challenges that so many of our native plants face.

-Just published in February!
+Just released in May!